neijrr/nextcloud_passwords_handbook_ru/Administrators/Backups.md

 | 2018.11.0 | 100, 101 |
 | 2019.1.0 | 100, 101, 102 |

+**Note:** Backups will be gzipped automatically if your system supports it.
+Restoring gzipped backups on a system without the PHP-Gzip extension will not work.

 ## Backup Security
 Backups contain a complete snapshot of the raw data in the database.
 This includes the encrypted entities and their encryption keys.